OttoAndras/typo3-csp/Documentation/ForIntegrators/ViewHelpers/Script.rst

 ==========

 With the script ViewHelper you can add javascript code blocks to your fluid template.
-In the background the script will be trimmed and compressed and a hash value will be registered in the content security policy header.
+In the background the script will be trimmed and compressed and a hash or nonce value will be registered in the content security policy header.

 .. attention::